Families In Need (FIN)

 What is the Families In Need (FIN) Program?

-Authorized under Federal law through the McKinney-Vento Homeless Education Assistance Act, the Seminole County Public Schools (SCPS) homeless education program, Families In Need, provides services to ensure identified homeless children and youth have access to a free and appropriate public education by removing educational barriers due to homelessness.
+The Seminole County Public Schools (SCPS) homeless and foster care education program, Families in Need, authorized under Federal law through the McKinney-Vento Homeless Education Assistance Act and the Every Student Succeeds Act, provides services to ensure identified homeless children and youth as well as students in foster care have access to a free and appropriate public education by removing educational barriers due to homelessness, poverty and/or abuse.

 Who Operates the SCPS FIN Program?